Defensive Routines

 What Defensive Routines Are

 Defensive routines are ingrained ways of interacting that shield individuals or segments of the organization from experiencing threat or embarrassment.
-The paradox: while protecting people from discomfort, these same routines prevent learning about the root causes of the threat or embarrassment itself.
+The paradox: while protecting people from discomfort, these same routines prevent learning about the root causes of the threat itself.

 Key Characteristics